Fair GANs through model rebalancing for extremely imbalanced class distributions: Experimental Results

-When comparing the image qualities for the proposed approach with the baseline StyleGAN2 model trained on the FFHQ dataset, we see that the model trained on the $syn-z-50k$ dataset with bias loss has comparable image quality scores.
+\paragraph{Results on Image Quality.} We summarized the results on image quality using referenceless IQA metrics in table \ref{tab:image_quality} and on other metrics employed by the original StyleGAN2 authors in table \ref{tab:stylegan2_metrics}.
+When comparing the referenceless image qualities for the proposed approach with the baseline StyleGAN2 model trained on the FFHQ dataset, we see that the model trained with the \textit{Syn data + bias loss} configuration has comparable image quality scores.
 The EQ-Face metric in particular has been trained on facial images to judge their quality for performing facial recognition.
-We in fact see higher EQ-face image quality scores when using our proposed approach.
-The FFHQ model that was finetuned with the $syn-z-50k$ dataset after freezing the first five layers of the discriminator has an EQ-face score of 0.5815 as compared to the traditional model with a score of 0.5496.
-The baseline traditional StyleGAN2 model has a better brisque score of 6.96 as compared to the proposed approach which has a score of 7.90.
+We in fact see higher EQ-face image quality scores when using our proposed approach with a score of 0.5739 as compared to the traditional model with a score of 0.5496.
+The baseline traditional StyleGAN2 model has a better BRISQUE score of 6.96 as compared to the proposed approach which has a score of 8.15.
 The NIQE and CLIP-IQA scores are similar across all the models.

 As discussed in section \ref{sec:metrics}, the traditional metrics utilized by the authors of the StyleGAN2 paper are partially irrelevant to a class imbalance problem.
 We still report results on these metrics in table \ref{tab:stylegan2_metrics}.
-It is worthwhile noting that a higher precision value is a positive sign while a lower recall score does not point towards a flaw in the generative model.
-A higher precision value indicates that the generative model is able to generate the variations present in the real data distribution i.e. the FFHQ dataset in this case.
-While a lower recall score only points towards the lack of similar examples in the dataset as compared to the generated examples.
-Thus with the lack of representative samples in the FFHQ dataset, the lower recall score simply implies that the dataset does not contain the variability that the generator is able to introduce, which is intended.

-\section{Results on the CIFAR10 Dataset}
+\subsection{Results on the CIFAR10 Dataset}

-To further validate our approach of mitigating biases in generative models wherein there is a high imbalance in the classes, we have applied the same approach to the Cifar10-imbalanced dataset \cite{Theerthala_2023}.
-Demographic parity can be seen as a subset of the class imbalance problem where the classes are the different demographic groups.
-Thus we can apply the same concept and approach to other class imbalance problems in generative modeling.
-The imbalanced Cifar-10 datasets are often used as a benchmark for long-tail learning classification tasks.
-Figure \ref{fig:cifar10_distribution} shows the distribution of data across different classes.
-We have trained the baseline model on the traditional balanced cifar10 dataset and applied our approach to the imbalanced dataset.
-We trained our own ResNet-18 classification model on the balanced dataset to serve as an auxiliary classifier for the bias loss.
-The ResNet-18 model achieves a test accuracy of 92.78\%.